 Taxes could actually be higher by the time you retire than they are right now.
 It could happen either because tax rates are increased in the future or because you may find yourself earning more money during retirement than you are right now.

 After all, right now, you are living on a paycheck, but when you retire, there may be Social Security, pension income, income from retirement savings, and even some continuation of income from a job or business.

 Either situation can put you into a position of dealing with higher tax rates in retirement than what you are facing right now.

 If so, do tax-deferred accounts make sense?

 On a day-to-day basis, I’m not sure that everyone fully comprehends the difference between the two.
-Tax-deferred means that the assessment and payment of taxes is put off until a later date.
+Tax-deferred means that the assessment and payment of taxes are put off until a later date.
 Tax-free means no taxes, ever.
-I’m not sure that that difference is fully appreciated when people are funding their tax sheltered retirement plans.
+I’m not sure that that difference is fully appreciated when people are funding their tax-sheltered retirement plans.